 A: Cohorting is where small groups of the same students are assigned to sit together, eat lunch together, play at recess together, etc. Cohorts minimize the number of students who would need to be excluded from school when a student tests positive.

 Q: How can students socially distance while waiting to wash hands, etc.

 A: Teachers can limit the number of students in and out of bathrooms to avoid overcrowding.
-Markers on the floor remind students to stay 6 feet apart.

 Q: How often are students washing their hands/using hand sanitizer during the day?